bloodraven66/DeepForcedAligner/README.md

 # DeepForcedAligner

+Paths modified to train on ICASSP LIMMITS23 dataset.

 With this tool you can create accurate text-audio alignments given a bunch of audio files and their transcription.
 The alignments can for example be used to train text-to-speech models such as
 [FastSpeech](https://arxiv.org/abs/1905.09263?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%253A+arxiv%252FQSXk+%2528ExcitingAds%2521+cs+updates+on+arXiv.org%2529).
 In comparison to other forced alignment tools this repo has following advantages: